 Now you know your quail lay a lot of eggs, and maybe even more than chickens you raise, but where do they lay them, and how do you find them?

-If you keep your quail in a ground pen, or free-range, you may have a harder time tracking down your lovely little eggs.
+If you keep your quail in a ground pin or free-range, you may have a harder time tracking down your lovely little eggs.

 What Do Quail Eat?

-You might wonder why this is relevant to eggs, but it really is, because what your birds consume has a lot to do with the nutritional value and taste of the eggs you eat.
+You might wonder why this is relevant to eggs, but it really is because what your birds consume has a lot to do with the nutritional value and taste of the eggs you eat.

 If you are free-range your quail, chickens, or ducks, their eggs will be much richer than what you might find from a grocery store egg.

 When birds have access to their natural diet, you can usually tell the difference in the eggs due to color and flavor.
 Yolks are brighter, more orange, and the taste isn’t as bland as store-bought eggs.

-The thing about quail eggs is that they aren’t very easy to come by, so most of the quail eggs you find will be from neighbors, friends, farmer’s markets, or high-end food stores.
+The thing about quail eggs is that they aren’t straightforward to come by, so most of the quail eggs you find will be from neighbors, friends, farmer’s markets, or high-end food stores.
 This probably means that any quail eggs you eat will be relatively fresh and non-commercialized.